-Language Development in Grade 11 and 12
+Language Development in DP/Grade 11 and 12

-- All students will study two languages in each year, one of which must be a Group 1 Language and Literature course. - One of the Language courses must be an English course. - Language placement will be determined by the current IB Guide. - Ab Initio SL courses are available for students that would like to explore a new language option of Group 2. - Students can participate in a school supported, self-taught home/personal language program as feasible and as approved by the DPC/Head of School.
+- All students will study two languages in each year, one of which must be a Group 1 Language and Literature course. - One of the Language courses must be an English course. - Language placement for all students will be determined by the IB document: DP language courses: overview and placement guidance. - Ab Initio SL courses are available in some languages for students that would like to explore a new language option of Group 2. - On a case by case basis, students may apply for a School Supported, Self-Taught language and literature course as feasible and as approved by the DPC/Principal/Head of School at the cost of the family.